What is genital Crohn disease?

 Mild Crohn disease is often treated with potent topical corticosteroid ointments or calcineurin inhibitors (tacrolimus ointment or pimecrolimus cream).
 Tacrolimus should not be applied to ulcerated tissue, as it has been reported to be toxic.

 Antiseptic cleansers containing chlorhexidine can reduce secondary infection in any persisting folds or skin fissures.
-Antibiotics are prescribed for an invasive skin infection (cellulitis).
+Antibiotics are prescribed for invasive skin infection (cellulitis).
 Topical antifungal creams and oral antifungal agents are prescribed for a yeast infection (Candida albicans or thrush).

-Active genital Crohn with lymphoedema requires systemic therapy.
+Active genital Crohn disease with lymphoedema requires systemic therapy.
 This may be incorporated into the treatment regimen for underlying intestinal Crohn disease.
 Agents used include:

 Compression underwear, such as is used in sports and cycling, may reduce the lymphoedema.
 Surgery may be required to remove redundant folds of skin, particularly from the labia minora.